 The GST inclusive mounting cost per medal is for materials, labour, and quality workmanship.
 The supply of a brooch bar with pin is extra.
 The return delivery is by signature-required courier, as an 'assurance'.
 An average signature-required courier charge is GST inclusive $8.00.

 If you have had your medals set mounted by other sources and they are in a sound state, and not finished with adhesive glues, or have adhesive tape affixed to the medals, contact us to discuss the rebated charge for remounting to fit the New Zealand Defence Service Medal.

 Ribbon used for all medals is sourced from the manutacturer in England who produces for the Briish Forces and other Commonwealth coutries.

-The GST inclusive cost for mounting miniatures is GST inclusive $13.00 per medal, brooch pin is usually about $9.50, and signature-required courier $8.00.
+The GST inclusive cost for mounting miniatures is GST inclusive $15.00 per medal, a pair of deluxe brooch pins is usually about $5.50, and signature-required courier $8.50.
 Courier charge does not apply where miniature medals are mounted at the same time as your full medals set.